Ynvers/sentinel-cli-tool/README.md

 ## Conclusion

-This tool provides an easy way to download Sentinel-2 imagery for specific areas and time periods, with basic validation for the AOI size and cloud cover.
+This tool provides an easy way to download Sentinel-2 imagery for specific areas and time periods.
 Simply provide the required parameters, and the tool will handle the rest.